deanhiller/playorm/readme.txt

+Note on Test Driven Development

+We believe TDD to be very important and believe in more component testing than Functional or QA testing(testing that includes testing more code than unit tests typically do, but less code then a full QA test so we can simulate errors that QA cannot).
+For this reason, the first priority of this project is to always have an in-memory implementation of indexes, databases, etc. so that you can use a live database during your unit testing that is in-memory and easily wipe it by just creating another one.

 Virtual Databases and Index Partitioning

 nosqlORM wants to be the first ORM layer with full indexing AND joins in a noSQL environment.
 What has not caught on yet in the nosql world is that you CAN do joins with select statements but need to do so in virtual databases(which I will explain below).
 The problem with scalability on old RDBMS systems is really the indexing is not broken up.
 If you want to scale, you want to be able to grow a table to 1 trillion rows BUT you can't have one index for that table.
 You can however have 1 billion indexes and scale just fine.
 Within this indexing framework, you can do joins.
 Or within these virtual datbase views you can do joins(and sometimes across the virtual views as well)